-Like selective catalytic reducers (SCR), selective non-catalytic reduction (SNCR) control NOx emissions by using urea or ammonia; however, unlike SCR, SNCR does not require a catalyst.
-Still, it is the use of a catalyst that allows an SCR system to operate at much lower temperatures (340° C to 380° C or 650° F to 720° F) than a SNCR system (870 °C to 1200° C or 1600° F to 2200° F).
-As a rule, these lower temperatures accelerate the chemical reaction process.
-Because of differences in capabilities, SNCR systems are generally less expensive than SCR systems.
+Selective catalytic reducers (SCR) differ from selective non-catalytic reduction (SNCR) as they incorporate a catalyst to increase the reaction between NOx emissions and the liquid reductant, typically urea or ammonia.
+The use of a catalyst also allows an SCR system to operate at much lower temperatures (340° C to 380° C or 650° F to 720° F) than a SNCR system (870 °C to 1200° C or 1600° F to 2200° F).
+The SCR system increases the efficiency of NOx removal to achieve NOx reduction of up to 75% or more.

 Common catalyst materials include porous ceramic honeycomb or plate substrates coated with base-metal oxides or metal-exchanged zeolites.

 Base-metal oxides include vanadium and tungsten oxide.
 They exhibit moderate thermal durability and are suitable for some utility boiler applications.